 About The Angel Fund

 The Angel Fund is a nonprofit 501(c)(3) Corporation which assists Helena School District children that qualify for free/reduced lunch with items including clothing, winter outerwear, school supplies, field trip fees, shoes, and other necessities.
 The fund is overseen by a 9-member board and has over 40 coordinators and volunteers who help students in their schools.
 Since its creation by Marcia Wall in 1989, the fund has been a catalyst for hope in the Helena school system.
-In the past year alone, the Angel Fund has served almost 900 children and awarded a total of 13 Montana post-secondary scholarships to deserving graduates.
+In the past year alone, the Angel Fund has served over 900 children and awarded a total of 13 Montana post-secondary scholarships to deserving graduates.
 To learn more about The Angel Fund, please explore the following page using the links provided to the right.
 Thank you for your interest!

 Marcia K Wall